On semi-ampleness of the moduli part: Introduction

 \section{Introduction}

 In \cite{shokurov2021log}, the notion of the moduli and discriminant parts of a generically log canonical (GLC) fibration $(X/Z, B)$ is defined.
-By a GLC fibration we mean the datum of a log pair $(X, B)$ and a contraction $f\colon X \rightarrow Z$, i.e., a projective surjective morphism with connected fibres, between normal quasi-projective varieties, such that $(X, B)$ is log canonical above the generic point of $Z$.
-We may define a discriminant divisor $B_Z$ on $Z$ which (roughly) measures the singularities of the fibres of $(X, B)$ over $Z$, and the moduli part is then defined as $M_X \coloneqq (K_X+B) - (K_Z+B_Z)$.
+By a GLC fibration we mean the data of a log pair $(X, B)$ and a contraction $f\colon X \rightarrow Z$, i.e., a projective surjective morphism with connected fibres, between normal quasi-projective varieties, such that $(X, B)$ is log canonical above the generic point of $Z$.
+We may define a discriminant divisor $B_Z$ on $Z$ which (roughly) measures the singularities of the fibres of $(X, B)$ over $Z$, and the moduli part is then defined as $M_X \coloneqq (K_X+B) - f^*(K_Z+B_Z)$, we refer to \S~\ref{s_prop_*} for precise definitions.
 These definitions are straightforward extensions of the corresponding notions for LC trivial fibrations.

 For GLC fibrations, it is known that, after passing to a sufficiently high model, the moduli part of the fibration is compatible with pull-backs.
 Moreover, in the case of an LC trivial fibration, it is expected that the moduli part becomes semi-ample on such a model.
-This conjecture is known as the b-semi-ampleness conjecture, see \cite{ps09}.
+This conjecture is known as the b-semi-ampleness conjecture, see \cite[Conjecture 7.13.1]{ps09}.
 Analogously, one might hope that a similar statement holds for a general GLC fibration, namely, after replacing $(X/Z, B)$ by a birationally equivalent pair $(X'/Z', B')$, the moduli part $M_{X'}$ of $(X'/Z', B')$ becomes semi-ample.
-However, as examples of Keel show, see \cite[\S 5.4]{ACSS}, this is not in general possible.

-In light of these examples Shokurov conjectured (\cite[Conjecture 1]{shokurov2021log}) after replacing $(X/Z, B)$ by an appropriate model, that $M_X$ becomes semi-ample after any small perturbation by an ample divisor coming from the moduli space of fibres.
-We consider here a variant on Shokurov's conjecture.
+However, as observed by Keel, see \cite[\S~5.4]{ACSS}, the example of $f\colon (C \times C, \Delta) \rightarrow C$ where $C$ is a curve of genus $\geq 2$ and $\Delta$ is the diagonal shows that such a statement does not hold.
+In light of this and other examples, Shokurov conjectured (\cite[Conjecture 1]{shokurov2021log}) that up to replacing $(X/Z, B)$ by an appropriate model, $M_X$ becomes semi-ample after any small perturbation by an ample divisor coming from the moduli space of fibres.
+We consider here a variant on Shokurov's conjecture, where, by analogy with the moduli space of stable pairs, we encode the notion of polarisation on a suitable moduli space of the fibres into the determinant of a twisted version of the Hodge bundle.